 As a child, did you catch fireflies (lightning bugs) and watch them in a jar?
 Millions of kids around the world have done just that.
-In May, June, and July, when fireflies show up, even adults still find them enchanting.
-And, not only do they have this phenomenal “flashlight” in their body, they hold other surprises, too.
+But, even as adults, in May, June, and July, when fireflies show up, don’t we still find them enchanting?

-Here’s the first surprise: Fireflies aren’t flies, at all.
+Did you know that fireflies aren’t flies at all?
 They’re beetles!
-They number about 2,000 species around the world that inhabit temperate and tropical climates.
-Another thing is that some of them even have larvae or wingless females that glow.
-(Called glowworms, they were the impetus for a popular 1953 tune, Glow Worm,1 sung by the Mills Brothers.)
-More than 150 species inhabit North America, predominately east of Kansas, and they’re the state insects of Tennessee and Pennsylvania.
+And, did you know that some of them even have larvae or wingless females that glow?
+Called glowworms, they were the impetus for a popular 1953 tune, Glow Worm,1 sung by the Mills Brothers.
+There are about 2,000 firefly species that inhabit temperate and tropical climates around the world.
+More than 150 species are found in North America, predominately east of Kansas.
+They’re the state insects of Tennessee and Pennsylvania.

 Fireflies belong to the order Coleoptera, and the family Lampyridae.
-Fossil evidence shows they date back at least 26 million years, to the Paleocene Epoch, but sad to say, they’re now facing extinction.
-Why?
-Humans: Our developments cause loss or degradation of habitats, especially wetlands and forests; light pollution interrupts their flash patterns, which makes it hard for them to find mates; and our use of insecticides that kill not only them but also the prey any survivors might have fed on.
+Fossil evidence shows they date back at least 26 million years, to the Paleocene Epoch.
+But, sadly, they may be coming to an end because of human activities: developers are causing the loss or degradation of habitats, especially wetlands, and forests; light pollution interrupts their flash patterns, which makes it hard for them to find mates; and the use of insecticides kills not only them but also their prey.

 Appearance

 Fireflies vary in color, shape, size, and antennae.
-They range from 0.375 up to, more commonly, 1.0 inch (9.5 mm to 25 mm) in length.
+They range from 0.375 up to, more commonly, 1.0 inch (9.5–25 mm) in length.
 Their overall coloration is generally brown.
 Like all other insects, they have three body parts—head, thorax, and abdomen—which are protected by a hard exoskeleton (their larvae have a soft, flexible exoskeleton).

 The head has two large compound eyes and two antennae.
-Attached to the thorax are three pairs of legs that have joints, and two pairs of wings.
+Attached to the thorax are three pairs of legs with joints and two pairs of wings.
 The forewings are hardened and look a bit leathery.
 They’re called elytra (ELLA-truh) and cover the hind wings when the insect’s at rest.
 They’re raised out of the way for flight.
 More about an insect’s anatomy

 Bioluminescence

-A firefly’s light is the result of a chemical reaction called bioluminescence.
-The process is complex, but basically, what happens is this: First, the firefly injects oxygen into light-emitting organs, called photocytes, that are on the underside of its abdomen (the location varies among species).
-That incites luciferase (an enzyme) to oxidize a compound called luciferin.2 The luciferin, which glows under certain conditions, then responds by lighting up.
+A firefly’s light, which may be yellow, green, or orange, depending on the species, is the result of a chemical reaction called bioluminescence.
+The process is complex, but basically, what happens is this: first, the firefly injects oxygen into light-emitting organs, called photocytes, located on the underside of its abdomen (the location varies among species).
+That incites luciferase, an enzyme, to oxidize a compound called luciferin.2 The luciferin, which glows under certain conditions, responds by lighting up.
 Calcium and adenosine triphosphate (a molecule that produces chemical energy) also play a role.

 Reproduction, life cycle